Accountable-Machine-Intelligence/AICare/README.md

 ### AI-Doctor Interaction Online System

-Our health trajectory visualization system with anonymous case studies (patient ID from A1 to A20) is publicly available at http://47.93.42.104/A8.
+Our developed health trajectory visualization system with anonymous case studies (patient ID from A1 to A20) is publicly available at \url{http://47.93.42.104/A8}.
-Visualization of the importance of the features is available at http://47.93.42.104/statistics/one.
+Visualization of the importance of the features is available at \url{http://47.93.42.104/statistics/feature}.
-We release our code at https://github.com/Accountable-Machine-Intelligence/AICare.
-Users can upload the data online to get the prediction results immediately or download the code to train the model based on their dataset offline.
+Users can upload the data online to get the prediction results immediately \url{http://47.93.42.104/predict} or download the code to train the model based on their dataset offline.

 ### Implications